trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/nft-taquito/index.md

 ### Main function

 The `main` function is a special function that defines the entrypoints in the contract.
-In this case, it accepts the entrypoint that the client called and the current state of the contract's storage.
+In this case, it accepts the entrypoint that the transaction sender called and the current state of the contract's storage.
 Then the function branches based on the entrypoint.

-For example, if the client calls the `balance_of` entrypoint, the function calls the `get_balance` function and passes the parameters that the client passed and the current state of the contract's ledger:
+For example, if the sender calls the `balance_of` entrypoint, the function calls the `get_balance` function and passes the parameters that the sender passed and the current state of the contract's ledger:

 ```ocaml
   | Balance_of p ->